Scthe/scthe.github.io/content/blog/2021-11-04-managing-opengl-state/2021-11-04-managing-opengl-state.md

 ### Per-channel write - [glColorMask](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glColorMask.xhtml)

 Use `glColorMask(GLboolean red, GLboolean green, GLboolean blue, GLboolean alpha);` to decide if the color channel will be changed.
 Value `true` **allows writes**, while `false` will skip the color channel.
-It may be quite surprising that `glColorMask(false, false, false, false)` is sometimes used.
-It could be depth or stencil modification.
-In that pixel shader can also do a side-effect.
+It may be quite surprising that `glColorMask(false, false, false, false)` is sometimes used. e.g. we might only care about depth or stencil modification.
+Or pixel shader has side-effect.
 This is commonly used in combination with shader-writable structures like [Shader Storage Buffer Object (SSBO)](https://www.khronos.org/opengl/wiki/Shader_Storage_Buffer_Object) used to implement e.g. order-independent transparency.